Felipe Calderón

+In 2019, Joaquín "El Chapo" Guzmán's Sinaloa Cartel was allegedly linked to Genaro García Luna, the Secretary of Public Security under Calderón, leading to García Luna's arrest in the United States in December; in February 2023, García Luna was convicted on all charges pressed, including drug trafficking.
+After García Luna's conviction, General Tomás Ángeles Dauahare, Calderón's sub-secretary of National Defense, declared that Calderón knew about García Luna's ties with the cartel.
+That same month, a poll found that 84% of respondents wanted to see an investigation into Calderón.

-Personal background
+Personal life

 Early life and education

-Felipe Calderón was born in Morelia, Michoacán, Mexico on 18 August 1962.
+Felipe de Jesús Calderón Hinojosa was born in Morelia, Michoacán, Mexico on 18 August 1962.
 He is the youngest of five brothers and son of Carmen Hinojosa Calderón and the late Luis Calderón Vega.

 His father was a co-founder of the National Action Party and an important political figure.
 The elder Calderón occupied state posts and served a term as federal deputy.
 He spent most of his life working within the party and spent most of his free time promoting the PAN.
 The young Calderón was active in his father's campaigns.
 As a boy, he distributed party pamphlets and flyers, rode PAN campaign vehicles and chanted slogans at rallies.

 After growing up in Morelia, Calderón moved to Mexico City, where he received a bachelor's degree in law from the Escuela Libre de Derecho.
 Later, he received a master's degree in economics from the Instituto Tecnológico Autónomo de México (ITAM) and a Master of Public Administration degree in 2000 from the John F. Kennedy School of Government at Harvard University.

 Following his father's example, he joined the PAN, with the desire of one day becoming Mexico's president.
 It was in the National Action Party that Calderón met his wife, Margarita Zavala, who served in Congress as a federal deputy.
 They have three children, María, Luis Felipe and Juan Pablo.